 For a vegan option, use vegan honey or replace the honey with maple syrup or agave nectar.
-You can always soak the cookies into a simple sugar syrup flavored with cinnamon, cloves and, orange or with 1 teaspoon of rosewater or vanilla extract in it.
+You can always soak the cookies in a simple sugar syrup flavored with cinnamon, cloves, and, orange or with 1 teaspoon of rosewater or vanilla extract in it.

 Choose a tall pot with a narrow bottom when making the syrup.
 The syrup level should be high enough to cover the whole melomakarono when you soak it in the pot.